View the recent COVID-19 information for licensees

-This page contains a statement of the policies of the Victorian Commission for Gambling and Liquor Regulation on how it manages personal information and health information.
+This page contains a statement of the policies of the Victorian Commission for Gambling and Liquor Regulation (VCGLR) on how it manages personal information and health information that we collect.

 Personal information is any information or an opinion about an identifiable individual.
 The person's identity must be apparent or reasonably ascertainable from the information or opinion concerned.
 Personal information is collected from a variety of means including from written application forms, online application forms, letters or other correspondence, email messages, telephone or face-to-face contact.